KMA-Score/kma_score_serverless/README.md

-# ⛩️ KMA Score serverles API
+# ⛩️ KMA Score serverless API

 This is a serverless API for KMA Score.
 It's written in TypeScript and runs on AWS Lambda.